 You can buy delicious homemade pies, coffee, scones and cakes from inside the house and eat on picnic benches just outside the entrance, surrounded by peaceful scenery.

-Here’s our top tip – if you fancy treating yourself to a pie, don’t wait until after lunchtime like we did … the pie cabinet was completely empty!
+Travel Tip: If you fancy treating yourself to a pie, don’t wait until after lunchtime like we did because the pie cabinet was completely empty!

 You can see the petroglyphs from the parking area but it’s worth getting a bit closer if you’ve never seen petroglyphs.
-Our advice here is to remember your zoom lens for the camera!
+Bring a pair of binoculars or a zoom lens to get a closer view.

-Look out for signs saying “U-Pick Fruit” – that’s your fruit picking confirmation notice!
-Harvesting usually runs from Mid June to Mid October for cherries, apricots, peaches, pears and apples.
+Look out for signs saying “U-Pick Fruit” because that’s your fruit picking confirmation notice.
+Harvesting usually runs from mid-June to mid-October for cherries, apricots, peaches, pears and apples.

-The incredibly photogenic Fruita barn is worth the visit alone if you enjoy photography as a hobbyist.
-If you’re a pro – the barn is a must visit on a wider Utah road trip.
+This incredibly photogenic Fruita barn is worth the visit alone if you enjoy photography as a hobbyist.
+If you’re a pro, the barn is a must visit on a wider Utah road trip.

-While it is less famous than John Moulton and T. A. Moulton barns on Mormon Row in the Grand Tetons, Fruita barn offers an entirely different background and we promise it will not disappoint.
+While it is less famous than John Moulton and T. A. Moulton barns on Mormon Row in Grand Teton, Fruita barn offers an entirely different background and we promise it will not disappoint.